South Carolina Code of Laws

 (6) any other matters that the department may deem pertinent.

 The bids shall be opened publicly at the time and date prescribed by the department in the offices of the department by the person designated by the department to open bids.
 The department shall furnish to persons who request a copy of the lease agreement for the tract submitted for bidding.
-The lease of any tract shall be granted to the highest responsible bidder but the department and the board may reject all bids when it determines that the public interest will be served thereby.
-The department and the board must accept the most advantageous offer or reject all bids within twenty days from the date the bids were opened.
+The lease of any tract shall be granted to the highest responsible bidder but the department and the authority may reject all bids when it determines that the public interest will be served thereby.
+The department and the authority must accept the most advantageous offer or reject all bids within twenty days from the date the bids were opened.

-(E) All monies collected by the department and the board as bonuses, rental payments or royalties shall be deposited with the State Treasurer in a special account and expended as the General Assembly may direct.
+(E) All monies collected by the department and the authority as bonuses, rental payments or royalties shall be deposited with the State Treasurer in a special account and expended as the General Assembly may direct.

 (F) Prior to the mailing and publication of invitations to bid, the department shall advise the appropriate State agencies by notice of the tract proposed to be submitted for bidding.
 The agencies wishing to comment on the desirability of leasing such tract shall do so within thirty days following receipt of the notice.

 The department shall consider the comments of the agencies in determining the advisability of leasing the tract.
-If the department determines to lease the tract on which it has received unfavorable comment from the agencies, the department and board shall require such special provisions in the lease agreement and promulgate such rules and regulations for each individual tract that is leased as may be necessary to safeguard against particular hazards or detrimental effects that may result from drilling oil or gas wells and the production of oil or gas on the tract.
+If the department determines to lease the tract on which it has received unfavorable comment from the agencies, the department and authority shall require such special provisions in the lease agreement and promulgate such rules and regulations for each individual tract that is leased as may be necessary to safeguard against particular hazards or detrimental effects that may result from drilling oil or gas wells and the production of oil or gas on the tract.

-In considering the special provisions, rules and regulations needed for a specific tract, the department and board shall specifically include such provisions, rules and regulations shown by the commenting agency to be necessary (1) for the protection of the environment, (2) to minimize the detriment to aesthetics, (3) for the protection of the property rights of other persons and the public, (4) to avoid obstructing navigable streams, (5) to prevent interference with recreation, (6) to protect the public beaches, and (7) to maintain the quality of underground water.
+In considering the special provisions, rules and regulations needed for a specific tract, the department and authority shall specifically include such provisions, rules and regulations shown by the commenting agency to be necessary (1) for the protection of the environment, (2) to minimize the detriment to aesthetics, (3) for the protection of the property rights of other persons and the public, (4) to avoid obstructing navigable streams, (5) to prevent interference with recreation, (6) to protect the public beaches, and (7) to maintain the quality of underground water.